Lake City Kicks Off Holiday Weekend 'Grand' Mode | New | ExBulletin

 Check.

-The Grand Parade usually has around 120 entrances and lasts around two hours.
+The Grand Parade usually has around 120 entries and lasts around two hours.
 This year, however, was about half of that and lasted about 90 minutes.
 It is one of the oldest and most important events of the GFITN week.
-As in the past, businesses, groups, clubs, organizations and nonprofits were invited to parade through downtown Lake City.
+As in years past, businesses, groups, clubs, organizations and nonprofits were invited to parade through downtown Lake City.

 Prior to the parade, the annual Lake City Boosters 5k and 10k races were held.
 This year, the 5 km and 10 km races started at the municipal park at 7:30 a.m. on Saturday.
 All participants received a T-shirt and walkers were invited to join the race alongside the runners.

-Other Saturday events included a craft show with more than 25 stalls featuring farmers, artisans and carpenters, as well as performances at local restaurants and bars.
+Other events on Saturday included a craft show with more than 25 stalls featuring farmers, artisans and carpenters, as well as performances at local restaurants and bars.

 Traditionally, the celebration of the Greater North Quarter includes fireworks.
 Due to the last minute nature of the event due to the uncertainty surrounding COVID-19, this has not been possible this year.
 However, the Lake Missaukee community is hosting a fireworks display around the water on the evening of July 3.